Systematic Approach to getting things done

 Collect or generate information that will help to achieve the aims.
 Information can be facts or ideas, experiences and feelings.

-You will be more effective if the information relates to the task at hand.
+You will be more effective if the information relates to the task.

 What has to be done

-In light of the information, decide on what you need to do to achieve your aim.
+Given the information, decide what to do to achieve your aim.

 To move the process towards action.